joaduo/smoothtest/smoothtest/autotest/AutotestGuide.md

 	Most important line is **[Master] 21:02:17: Received TestRunner's answer: EXCEPTIONS=0 FAILURES=0 ERRORS=0 from TOTAL=1** saying the tests were successful.

 	_**Note**: Since there are three processes attached to the terminal (named Main, Master and TestRunner) they will overlap the ipython shell output.
-So press enter once and you will get a_
+So press enter once and you will get a command prompt again.

  2. You can trigger a new test round executing in the shell: `%test`